kapouer/notemplate-minify/README.md

 =================

 Middleware for express-notemplate.
-Minify and merge javascript assets, and configure it with xhtml attributes.
+Minify and merge javascript and css assets, configurable with xhtml attributes.

 Why ?
 -----

-Javascript libraries are easier to distribute, debug and even understand when they are not minified.
+Javascript libraries and their CSS stylesheets are easier to distribute, debug and even understand when they are not minified.
 That way it is possible to :

 * npm install myjslib